metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `config_drive` (Map of String) ConfigDrivePropagation means that the ssh public keys are injected into the VM using metadata using the configDrive cloud-init provider
+- `config_drive` (Map of String) ConfigDrivePropagation means that the ssh public keys are injectedinto the VM using metadata using the configDrive cloud-init provider
+- `no_cloud` (Map of String) NoCloudPropagation means that the ssh public keys are injectedinto the VM using metadata using the noCloud cloud-init provider
-- `qemu_guest_agent` (Attributes) QemuGuestAgentAccessCredentailPropagation means ssh public keys are dynamically injected into the vm at runtime via the qemu guest agent.
-This feature requires the qemu guest agent to be running within the guest. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--access_credentials--ssh_public_key--propagation_method--qemu_guest_agent))
+- `qemu_guest_agent` (Attributes) QemuGuestAgentAccessCredentailPropagation means ssh public keys aredynamically injected into the vm at runtime via the qemu guest agent.This feature requires the qemu guest agent to be running within the guest. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--access_credentials--ssh_public_key--propagation_method--qemu_guest_agent))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--access_credentials--ssh_public_key--propagation_method--qemu_guest_agent"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.access_credentials.ssh_public_key.propagation_method.qemu_guest_agent`

 Required:

-- `users` (List of String) Users represents a list of guest users that should have the ssh public keys added to their authorized_keys file.
+- `users` (List of String) Users represents a list of guest users that should have the ssh public keysadded to their authorized_keys file.